Example Walkthrough

 Verify the version

-to verify that you are running the latest version (v 1.21 at the time of writing)
+Run go version to confirm installation (v 1.21 at the time of writing)

 Update your $PATH